 Talking about date and time in German

-Twice a year the clock is changed in Germany - on every fourth Sunday in March (summer time) and October (winter time).
-This year it is on October 30.
+Twice a year the clock is changed in Germany – on every fourth Sunday in March (summer time) and October (winter time).
 The change affects our entire daily routine: When we get up, what time the train leaves, when we start work, but also when our favorite TV show is on.

 Learn how to talk about the time and date correctly in Germany in this blog post.